mlange-42/chrono-photo/docs/tutorial_photos.md

 We start by processing the images using standard parameters.

-In `root/`, create a file `example-01.bat` and copy the following command there:
+In `root/`, create a file `example-01.bat` and copy the following lines there:
 ```
 chrono-photo ^
   --pattern "images/*.jpg" ^
   --output output/out.jpg
 ```
-Here, we only specify the search pattern for input files and the output file path.
+Here, we only specify the search pattern for input files, as well as the output file path.

 > _Note:_ The ^ at the end of each line is required for breaking commands into multiple lines (at least on Windows).

 Run the file from directory `root/`:
 ```
-C:\...\root> example-01
+C:\...\root>example-01
 ```

 ## Simple algorithm for large projects